 The first three have been regulating online poker for several years, though the game is not exactly thriving in any of them.

 The bottom two states, meanwhile, are working toward launch under comparatively new laws.
-Legislative authorization for PA online poker dates back to late 2017, while lawmakers in WV just enacted their bill earlier this year.
+Legislative authorization for online poker in PA dates back to late 2017, while lawmakers in WV just enacted their bill earlier this year.

 Apart from that, however, the conversation has mostly stalled in the US.
 Even Michigan, which passed a bill that the governor vetoed in 2018, seems unlikely to return to the table in 2019.